11 Things You Definitely Didn’t Know About Organ Donation

 You can donate your heart, liver, pancreas, small intestine, both lungs and both kidneys when you die.
 You can also donate tissues including skin, corneas, bone tissue, heart valves and blood vessels.
 Essentially your body is amazing and could save and improve the lives of many other people.

 6. You're more likely to need an organ donation than to actually donate.

-As it's only possible to donate organs when you die in specific circumstances, or in intensive care or A&E, registered organ donors often never donate their organs.
+As it's only possible to donate organs when you die in specific circumstances, registered organ donors often never donate their organs.
 As a result of this, there is more of a chance of you needing an organ donation than actually donating them.
 Can you believe?

 7. Most religious groups support organ donation

 8. You can donate some organs while you are alive.

 It is possible to donate a kidney when you are alive.
 You can also donate part of your liver lobes too.
 Just last year, Grown-ish actress Francia Raisa helped save the life of her friend Selena Gomez by donating one of her kidneys to her.